cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

 I'm a programmer, currently developing and maintaining code at <a href="https://www.mercury.ai">Mercury.ai</a>.
-I have a formal degree in logic and now spend my early mornings learning the fundamentals of nuclear technology and system safety.
-Besides those, I love scuba diving, and I'm sure I would also love flying to space.
+I spend my early mornings learning the fundamentals of nuclear technology, space flight, and system safety.
+Besides those, I deeply care about marine conservation, and I love scuba diving (also in cold water).

 <!-- &nbsp; -->
 <div class="row">